Shirley Murray: Biography

+Among these issues are peace, social justice, human rights, inclusivity and ecology.
+Her hymns comprise around a third of each of the publications of the New Zealand Hymnbook Trust – Alleluia Aotearoa, Hymns and songs for all churches (1993), Carol Our Christmas, A Book of New Zealand Carols (1996), Faith Forever Singing: New Zealand Hymns and Songs for a New Day (2000), He Came Singing Peace: Songs to Overcome Violence (2002), and Hope is our Song: New Hymns and Songs from Aotearoa New Zealand (2009).

+Hope Publishing Company in the United States published six collections of her work between 1992 and 2019: In Every Corner Sing: The Hymns of Shirley Erena Murray, Every Day in Your Spirit: New Hymns Written Between 1992 and 1996, Faith Makes the Song: New Hymns Written Between 1997 and 2002, Touch the Earth Lightly: New Hymns Written Between 2003 and 2008, A Place at the Table: New Hymns Written Between 2009 and 2013, and Life into Life: New and Collected Hymns.

 In the 2001 Queen's Birthday Honours, Murray was appointed a Member of the New Zealand Order of Merit, for services as a hymn writer.
 In 2006, she became a fellow of the Royal School of Church Music.
 She received an honorary doctor of literature degree from the University of Otago in 2009.
 The same year, she was named a fellow of the Hymn Society in the United States and Canada.

 Murray lived with her husband at Raumati Beach near Wellington.
 The couple had three children and six grandchildren.
-She died on 25 January 2020.
+She died on 25 January 2020, having been predeceased by her husband, John Murray, in 2017.